Export this record: EndNote BibTex

 I-We

-Área(s) do CNPq: LINGUISTICA, LETRAS E ARTES::LETRAS
+CNPQ Knowledge Areas: LINGUISTICA, LETRAS E ARTES::LETRAS

-Idioma: por
+Language: por

-País: Brasil
+Country: Brasil

-Instituição: Pontifícia Universidade Católica do Rio Grande do Sul
+Publisher: Pontifícia Universidade Católica do Rio Grande do Sul

-Departamento: Escola de Humanidades
+Department: Escola de Humanidades

-Programa: Programa de Pós-Graduação em Letras
+Program: Programa de Pós-Graduação em Letras

-Restrição de acesso: Trabalho será publicado como artigo ou livro
+Fulltext access restriction: Trabalho será publicado como artigo ou livro

 URI: http://tede2.pucrs.br/tede2/handle/tede/9655

-Aparece nas coleções:Programa de Pós-Graduação em Letras
+Appears in Collections:Programa de Pós-Graduação em Letras

-TES_JULIE_STEFANE_DORRICO_PERES_CONFIDENCIAL.pdfJULIE_STEFANE_DORRICO_PERES_TES441,13 kBAdobe PDFThumbnail
+TES_JULIE_STEFANE_DORRICO_PERES_CONFIDENCIAL.pdfJULIE_STEFANE_DORRICO_PERES_TES441.13 kBAdobe PDFThumbnail